Why not just use the default WordPress editor?

 The downsides of Elementor for SEO

-Organic rankings for search are very much dependant on your competitors, if you are competing against very fast sites with well formatted code then you may struggle to climb the rankings.
+Organic rankings for search are very much dependent on your competitors, if you are competing against very fast sites with well-formatted code then you may struggle to climb the rankings.
 Even if your content is very good, it may lose out on other factors.
 If you are relying on mobile page speed or using markup like rich snippets to stand out then Elementor is not really the right choice.

 One real downside of page builders is not inherently the fault of them, it is the human element.
 They make it incredibly easy to add rich media content to websites.
 But without an understanding of page speed optimisation you can easily end up with slow and unresponsive pages that will not rank well or be a nice experience for anyone using the website.
 So if you plan on using a page builder, make sure you do a bit of research on optimising images to the right size and format.
 This is particularly important for video, due to the larger file sizes.